-The Office of Campus Safety publishes two booklets: Jeanne Cleary Disclosure Act Information and BSU Parking Rules and Regulations.
-These booklets contain rules and regulations that govern parking at Bowie State University and are issued upon request or may be found on the Bowie State University Website.
+The Office of Campus Safety publishes several booklets: Jeanne Cleary Disclosure Act Information, The Emergency Management Plan and BSU Parking Rules and Regulations.
+These booklets contain rules and regulations that govern public safety operations at Bowie State University and are issued upon request or may be found on the Bowie State University Campus Safety Website.

-For information on parking and permit regulations, see Vehicle Registration Fee.
-You also may call the Public Safety Office at 301-860-4050 with specific questions or concerns.
+For information on parking fines and permit fees, please check the Campus Safety website or call the Department of Campus Safety Office at 301-860-4040 with specific questions or concerns.